Enabling Robotics with Cloud IaC, Connectivity, Automation & Observability

 .avif)

-Git is a distributed version control system used to track changes to source code and related files, making it easier for developers and DevOps teams to collaborate with a clear history of what changed, when, and why.
-It supports parallel work across features and fixes while maintaining traceability needed for debugging, audits, and coordinated releases.
+Git is a distributed version control system that records changes to source code and related files, giving development and DevOps teams a reliable history of what changed, when, and why.
+It helps teams collaborate safely on the same codebase, coordinate releases, and recover quickly from mistakes through branching, merging, and traceable commits.

-Git is commonly used on macOS, Linux, and Windows, and is often paired with hosting platforms such as GitHub or GitLab for pull/merge requests, code review, and CI/CD automation; official documentation is available at git-scm.com.
+Git works across Linux, macOS, and Windows and is commonly used with hosting platforms such as GitHub or GitLab for pull/merge requests, code reviews, and automated CI/CD workflows; official documentation is available at git-scm.com.

 Continuous Integration is a mode of work where multiple programmers can integrate changes continuously into the same code.